dcunited001/dcunited001.github.io/_drafts/2018-07-19-an-ontological-dilineation-of-governance-by-social-physics.md

   processing, but also applies to any topological spaces, even the topology of the metaphysical.

+- when it appears that social/financial channels will become viscous, people have the option to retreat into informational resources. they can manipulate/optimize the state of [common knowledge]() by trying to harmonize the distribution of key types of information.
+  - this enables people to work together after social/financial channels are (prohibitively viscous), without the need to communicate
+  - *at least some solutions* to the [two generals problem]() require the establishment/propagation of knowledge about communication protocols **before** the need arises to communicate.
+    - totalitarian movements anticipate this (without the need for s/phys theories or terminology) but the crackdown on exchange of information is a signal people will definitely feel, at least indirectly, before they lose the ability to stand up.
+    - when people shift into informational resources for this reason, they do so by: extending myth, creating pattern languages, communicating in unpredictable ways, pulling their social circle tighter, trying to harmonize information containing rules for protocols of communication, etc
+  - there can also be less-extreme motivations for harmonizing informational resources.
+    - e.g. when savings-rates are low, if people are poor, they may respond by shifting towards social channels to exchange influence. but if the knowledge of how to do so is limited, then the resulting information economics are supply-bound.
+    - e.g. when obsolescence of norms/traditions/incentivization
+      rapidly accelerates, the existing distributed information
+      becomes less relevant, requiring social exchange to adjust to cultural changes.
+Cultural evolution to recent technological advancement is the most impactful example of this dynamic.
+      - here, informational/social economics have changed, since those who are less socially connected to the change tend to adapt less quickly. in these periods, the economics of financial resources will also likely change as a result.
+      - those who are more connected to relevant information for how to leverage or interface with the cultural changes have significant social/financial advantages as a result.
+      - with accelerating/decelerating obsolescence, the state of [common knowledge]() (esp. that which is still valid) will usually tend to decohere (according to mechanics of economics of information which determine rates of replication...
+TODO: more precise terms for info economics here).
+        -
+        - epistemological dynamics impacting the most widely distributed information/norms (esp. those which confer advantage) .... how can these result to changes in the distribution/utility of useful knowledge?

+- the *state* of [common knowledge](), as it applies to the content below (i.e. neo-kantian perspective on epistemology)

 - (diffeomorphically, of the three configurations above), the viscosity of informational resources is the most interesting, from a neo-kantian perspective on epistemology. when the idea of kantian